View From The Couch is a weekly column that reviews what’s new on Blu-ray, 4K and DVD.

 Blu-ray extras consist of an interview with Murray; the theatrical trailer; and trailers for other films on the Kino label.

 SPENCER (2021).
 Anyone who’s seen director Pablo Larraín’s 2016 drama Jackie will have a general idea of what to expect from his latest at-bat.
 Hardly a standard biopic, Jackie (reviewed here) moved at its own peculiar pace as it zeroed in on the grief crippling Jacqueline Kennedy (Oscar-nominated Natalie Portman) as she mourned her assassinated husband.
 Spencer, showcasing a terrific performance by Kristen Stewart, similarly gets up close and personal with its subject, both in Larraín’s shooting style and in scripter Steven Knight’s attempts to analyze and understand the mindset of Diana, Princess of Wales, during a particularly difficult period in her life among the royals.
 It’s Christmastime 1991, and Diana is duty-bound to spend the holidays in the company of the royal family.
 She loves her sons William and Henry (Jack Nielen and Freddie Spry), enjoys hanging out with the Royal Dresser Maggie (Sally Hawkins), and has an amicable relationship with the head chef (Sean Harris).
 But she has little use for the rest of the lot, including her unfaithful and bullying husband Charles (Jack Farthing) and the household’s senior attendant (Timothy Spall).
-Although Larraín occasionally indulges his star too much — how many shots do we need of Diana dancing her blues away? — this “fable from a true tragedy” (as it’s described at the start) succeeds as a turbulent character study of an emotionally compromised woman who’s as much a prisoner as she is a princess.
+Although Larraín occasionally indulges his star too much — how many shots do we really need of Diana dancing her blues away? — this “fable from a true tragedy” (as it’s described at the start) succeeds as a turbulent character study of an emotionally compromised woman who’s as much a prisoner as she is a princess.

 Blu-ray extras consist of a making-of featurette and the theatrical trailer.